 Now add the onions and sauté until transparent.

-Add green chillies and ginger and continue sautéing for 2-3 minutes.
+Add green chillies and continue sautéing for 2-3 minutes.

 Add the mutton and a dash of salt and mix well.